psyscott/MU-WM-Lab-Library/README.md

 * Templates for commonly used working memory experiment paradigms
 * Packages for modular, complex E-Basic scripts and functions
 * DLLs for interfacing with exterior programs in C/C++

+Installation:

+To install this library, simply click Download ZIP on the main page located on the bottom right.
+Unzip the file and paste the contents into your My Experiments directory (typically at C:/Users/<Your Username>/My Documents/My Experiments).
+Overwrite if prompted.
+E-Studio should automatically find the new templates.